 - Self-Insurance Guide: Discusses the requirements and rules for self-insuring for workers’ compensation

 - Indiana Labor and Safety Codes: The laws surrounding hiring, paying, and taking care of employees

-The county taxes and reciprocity agreements with neighboring states bring some complexity to Indiana’s payroll taxes, but otherwise, it’s reasonably straightforward.
-You’ll need to pay withholdings monthly, quarterly, or annually, depending on how much you withhold.
-SUTA is charged quarterly.
+The county taxes and reciprocity agreements with neighboring states can make learning how to do payroll in Indiana a bit complex—but it’s reasonably straightforward for the rest of it.
+Just remember that withholdings are paid monthly, quarterly, or annually—depending on how much you withhold—and SUTA is charged quarterly.
 There’s also workers’ compensation insurance to consider, and you have some leniency when scheduling minors.
-Overall, however, the process is straightforward, and there are documents on the Indiana government website to guide you.
+If you ever get lost, consult our checklist and look through the documents on the Indiana government website to guide you.

 Need to know how to pay employees in another state?
 Click on the state in our interactive map below to learn more: